awslabs/aws-sdk-android-samples/AmazonCognitoAuthDemo/README.md

 # Introduction
 The Amazon Cognito Auth SDK for Android simplifies adding sign-up, sign-in functionality in your apps.<br/>
 With this SDK, you can use Cognito User Pools’ app integration and federation features, with a customizable UI hosted by AWS to sign up and sign in users, and with built-in federation for external identity providers via SAML.<br/>
-These features are currently (as of 6/1/2017) in **public beta**.
 To learn more see our [Developer Guide](http://alpha-docs-aws.amazon.com/cognito/latest/developerguide/amazon-cognito-federation-beta-release-overview.html). <br/>

 If you are looking for our SDK to access all user APIs for Cognito User Pools, see the [Android Cognito Identity Provider SDK ](https://github.com/aws/aws-sdk-android/tree/master/aws-android-sdk-cognitoidentityprovider).